 Even if you have the best skincare routine, acne can still wreak havoc on your complexion and a pesky pimple can arise at any time.

-Acne stems from a variety of issues—for instance, hormones.
+Blemishes and acne stems from a variety of issues—for instance, hormones.
 Androgens specifically, which are mostly responsible for increased oil production, tend to rise in adolescence, especially in women, and early adulthood.

-Dead skin cells also lead to acne symptoms contributing to clogged pores.
+Dead skin cells also lead to symptoms contributing to clogged pores.
 Diet, too, is an official cause and has a direct impact on your skin.
 Look out for high glycemic foods like starches, sugars, and dairy.

-But acne doesn’t stop at a singular or even multiple pimples.
+But acne skin doesn’t stop at a singular or even multiple pimples.
 It can lead to dark spots, pigmentation, and scarring.
 And for that, too, we recommend a daily dose of light.

-LED AS AN ACNE ANTIDOTE
+LED AS A BLEMISH ANTIDOTE

 Meanwhile, you might have heard that blue light targets and balances blemish forming bacteria and Near-Infrared optimises overall skin health.
 But when using the BOOST LED Mask in tandem with our Cleanse and Recovery, it offers similar antimicrobial benefits to blue 415nm light treating acne, blemishes, excessively oily skin, blackheads, and whiteheads.
 That said, Blue light on its own does not contribute to rejuvenation or regeneration.
 If blemishes are not present or your blue light is outside of the 415nm range (for example, 460 or 480), it will not have an effect on the skin.